 WSS Agent users seeing 404 status or timeout errors as are reported below :

 No traffic appears to be sent to the IDP server.
 Logs and PCAPs show no inbound traffic when users encounter this problem.

 Accessing http://pod.threatpulse.com URL in a browser allows the redirect to the IDP server where the login page is rendered correctly, indicating an issue with the agent login.

 Microsoft Webview plugin, used to render the login page, has issues preventing it from doing so.

 Microsoft has recently released a major update to Webview framework (called Webview2) which works seamlessly with the WSS Agent.
 Note that WSS Agent 8.x is required as 7.x only supports the original Webview.

-After making sure that Windows host is running WSS Agent 8.x, download and install the Webview2 runtime plugin from Microsoft.
+After making sure the Windows host is running WSS Agent 8.x, download and install the Webview2 Evergreen version from Microsoft.

-WSS Agent 8.x will also prompt the user to upgrade to latest Webview2 framework automatically if it is not already installed.
+WSS Agent 8.x also prompts the user to upgrade to latest Webview2 framework automatically if it is not already installed.

 Wireshark traces show communication to the original URL, and saml.threatpulse.net as expected, but no request to the SAML IDP server.